Nikkei rises but gains capped by caution on Europe

 TOKYO, Dec 5 The Nikkei stock average

-edged higher on Monday to build on last week's hefty gains on
+edged higher on Monday to build on hefty gains last week, buoyed

 uncertainty about how markets will assess Italy's new austerity